CedarvilleCyber/RedTeamVault/5. CPTC Prep/Competition Checklist.md

 This is a CPTC checklist to help us when we forget command syntax.
 It'll keep us on track throughout the competition.
+When you start the competition, go through the checklist in a linear fashion.

 ==Note: ADD SPECIFIC SYNTAX AND FLAGS for each command.==

 >[!important] Scan Outputs
 >Make sure each scan outputs to a text file.
 Then, copy the scan outputs to a USB or to your local machine so we can use the scan outputs when writing our report after the competition.
+# Setup
+- [ ] Run the tool setup script.
+- [ ] Run the University of Florida logging script.
 # Scanning
 ## Network Scanning
 - [ ] `sudo nmap 10.10.0.0/16 -T4 -sn -oN ping.scan`